-Orlando Science Schools (OSS) is a tuition-free public charter school in Orange County with an emphasis on science, technology, engineering and math (STEM) education.
-With increasing annual enrollment since its opening in 2008, OSS offers K-12 students a well-rounded curriculum aligned with Florida Sunshine State Standards and taught in an intimate learning environment.
-Located in metro-Orlando near the intersection of Princeton Street and John Young Parkway, OSS is the educational “home base” for more than 1,000 Central Florida students, representing diverse cultural and economic backgrounds.
+Orlando Science Schools (OSS) is a tuition-free, public charter school in Orange County with an emphasis on Science, Technology, Engineering, and Mathematics (STEM).
+Since opening in 2008, OSS has been providing a well-rounded curriculum aligned with Florida Sunshine State Standards taught in an intimate learning environment.
+Located in the metro-Orlando area, near the intersection of Princeton and John Young Parkway, OSS is the educational 'home base' for over 1,000 Central Florida students representing diverse cultural and economic backgrounds.

 o Orlando Science Middle/High was reaccredited by AdvancED SACS Commission on Accreditation and School Improvement.

 o Orlando Science Schools received A+ school grade eight years in a row.

 o 100% Graduation, 100% College Acceptance among the Class of 2017

 o Eight acceptances from Nation’s Top 20 College and Universities

 • Duke University